Cybersecurity Awareness Month 2020

-October is Cybersecurity Awareness Month and Mercy College is proud to participate in the Champions Program, organized by the National Cyber Security Alliance (NCSA) and the Cybersecurity and Infrastructure Agency (CISA) of the U.S. Department of Homeland Security.
+October is Cybersecurity Awareness Month and Mercy University is proud to participate in the Champions Program, organized by the National Cyber Security Alliance (NCSA) and the Cybersecurity and Infrastructure Agency (CISA) of the U.S. Department of Homeland Security.
 As a “Champion” Mercy is joining a growing global effort to promote the awareness of online safety and privacy.
 The theme of this year’s program is ‘Do Your Part. #BeCyberSmart’ and is a collaborative effort among businesses, government agencies, colleges and universities, associations, nonprofit organizations and individuals committed to Cybersecurity Awareness.

 Each week in October the IT Department will be sharing resources on a cybersecurity topic, per the schedule below, that we hope prompts further discussions with your team regarding your current and desired security practices.